diazgio/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 #### Q11.1 When is a constructor executed?

 - [x] when an object is created from a class using the new keyword
 - [ ] when an class is defined using the class keyword
 - [ ] every time an object is referenced
 - [ ] when an object is created from a class using the create keyword

-#### Q11.2 When is a constructor executed?

-- [x] when an object is created from a class
-- [ ] when an class is defined using the class keyword
-- [ ] every time an object is referenced
-- [ ] when an object is created from a class using the create keyword